liljenstolpe/www.asgaard.org/content/2013/acceleration-of-the-tide.md

 What am I saying, that is too radical a thought, no one would ever actually make that determination on their own.

-Two parting thoughts, both from some men I respect (emphasis is mine):
+Two parting thoughts, both from men I respect (emphasis is mine):

 > let us save what remains: not by vaults and locks  which fence them
         from the public eye and use in consigning them to the waste of